nekrutnikolai/RotorRascal/README.md

     The long-term objective of this project is to support the integration of these Pico-based drones made from 3D printed components into ECE and MAE courses.
 For instance, these drones could be integrated in the ECE microcontrollers curriculum and the students could work on code developing/tuning a PID controller.
 Or, for a MAE dynamics course, the students could use these drones for dynamics modelling.

 - background math

     The effects of a $P$, $I$ and $D$ terms are well know.
 If we think of controlling the mass in a spring-mass-dashpot system, the $P$ term acts like increasing the stiffness of the spring, whereas the $D$ term effectively adds damping to the system.
 An $I$ term in general achieves the desirable porperty of having zero steady state.

     Even though our system is not a spring-mass-dashpot system, we can still keep in mind the above intuitive properties of each of the three terms of a PID controller.

     We ended up using the same set of three $P$, $I$, $D$ coefficients for controlling the pitch and the roll angle, and a different set of three $P$, $I$, $D$ coefficients for the yaw angle.
 Therefore, $6$ in total.

     We did not do any modelling of the drone ("plant") dynamics, and did the tuning by trial and error.
-With more time, we would obtain the quations of motion and linearize about the desired hover postion.
+With more time, we would obtain the quations of motion and linearize about the desired hover position.
 We would get a linear set of equations, keeping in mind that we should include .
 There would be two approaches: either design the controller using the state-space approach, or frequency design.

+    If we chose the state-space approach,

 - logical structure